McGuireWoods: 2000–present

-In 2003, McGuireWoods merged with Chicago firm Ross and Hardies.
-In 2006, McGuireWoods merged with Chicago-based Gordon & Glickson.
+After a series of mergers in the early 2000s, including with Ross and Hardies (2003), Gordon & Glickson (2006), and Helms Mullis & Wicker (2008), the firm rebranded as McGuireWoods.

-In 2008, the firm merged with Helms Mulliss & Wicker in North Carolina.
-In 2009, McGuireWoods opened a London office after a merger.
+In 2009, McGuireWoods opened a London office after a merger with Grundberg Mocatta Rakison.

-In 2014, McGuireWoods opened its Dallas office.
+In 2014, McGuireWoods opened its Dallas, Texas office.
 In 2015, the firm entered into an alliance with FuJae Partners, a Shanghai-based law firm and opened a second office in Los Angeles.
 In 2016, the firm opened an office in San Francisco.
 As of 2019, the firm has 21 offices worldwide.

 In December 2017, Richard Cullen stepped down as chairman of McGuireWoods and partner Jonathan Harmon became the firm’s new chairman.
 In 2019, Richard Davis was hired as the new chief operating officer.